johnmholmes/64-channel-servo-node-based-on-a-Nano/README.md

 Code supplied by Phillip Edwards and permission to add it here was given by him to help others to learn how it can be done

 It is for demonstration purposes only.
+And permission was given by Phillip to post them here.

 This is what I use with a Nano and PCA9685 modules.